VitaliiKalyta96/Data-analysis/Tableau/Revenue analysis by Location/README.md

 ## Revenue Analysis by Location

-This Tableau dashboard provides a comprehensive revenue analysis across different locations, time periods, and product categories.
+This Tableau dashboard provides a comprehensive revenue analysis across different locations, periods, and product categories.
 It enables businesses to track revenue trends, identify regional performance, and assess product contributions to overall revenue.
 This project demonstrates my expertise in data visualization, business intelligence and analytical storytelling using Tableau.